Caught-Between Accidents

 Understanding your rights after an accident can feel overwhelming.
 We're here to help explain your options—at your pace, on your terms.

-This website is operated by Haddock Law — NY Construction Advocate.
-If you contact us, your case will be reviewed by Haddock Law.
+This website is operated by NY Construction Advocate.
+If you contact us, your case will be reviewed by our attorneys.
 If co-counsel is brought in, any fee arrangement will be disclosed in writing.
 This is attorney advertising.